 Transcripts and records will be provided upon request from the next school of enrollment.

-will send notice to the student’s district of residence that the student has withdrawn from the Charter School.
+LALPA will send notice to the student’s district of residence that the student has withdrawn from the Charter School.

+Transcripts and grades may be withheld from the parent/guardian and student due to un-cleared student accounts.
+After notifying the student’s parent or guardian in writing of the student’s alleged misconduct and affording the student due process, LALPA may withhold the student’s grades and transcripts until the damages have been paid.
+If the student and the student’s parent/guardian are unable to pay for the damages or to return the property, LALPA will provide a program of voluntary work for the minor in lieu of the payment of monetary damages.
+Upon completion of the voluntary work, the student’s grades and transcripts will be released.

-Transcripts may be held due to un-cleared student accounts.Note: will comply with the law and ensure that proper and detailed documentation of enrollment is kept.
+Note: LALPA will comply with the law and ensure that proper and detailed documentation of enrollment is kept.

 Curriculum and Instruction